-Bruce Forsyth, British television presenter and entertainer, passed away recently at the age of 89 years.
+In 2017, British television presenter and entertainer, Bruce Forsyth, passed away at the age of 89 years.
 According to media reports, he left an estate worth 17 million pounds to his third wife.
 He had 6 children, 9 grandchildren and 3 great grandchildren, but he reportedly left his entire estate to his third wife to avoid paying inheritance tax.

 We don’t have inheritance tax in Australia, but this story begs an interesting question….would you leave your whole estate to one person and trust them to share the estate with the rest of your family?